Apply for the 2022 E-reading Program

 No. We believe in capacity building.
 Our project is incentive-based.
 We reward student effort and achievement.

 Yes.
-Since 2012 over 1,000 students from the city, regional and bush schools have participated in the program with an 87% success rate.
-Our latest results from 2020 are strong with significant measurable improvements in reading effort and achievement.
-The average amount of time spent reading by our students increased by 82.42%.
-Scores for reading fluency improved by 40.10% and reading comprehension scores improved by 40.30%.
+Since 2012 over 1,600 students from city, regional and bush schools have participated in the program with an 87% success rate.
+Our latest results from 2023 are strong with significant measurable improvements in reading effort and achievement.
+The average amount of time spent reading by our students increased by 159%.
+Scores for reading fluency improved by 27%.
+Reading comprehension scores improved by 45%.

 Indigenous Reading Project is a voluntary, not-for-profit group.
 You can find out more About us, our philosophy, our approach to work, and our people.